grishkam/QuickFigures/UserGuide/User Guide.md

 -	**Align** submenu contains options to align the currently selected items.
 Since items in automatically generated figures are automatically aligned to the layout, users will rarely need to user this menu.
 These options are also available via the **Align and Arrange** toolbar.
 -	**Arrange** submenu contains options to move and item forward or backwards within a layer.
 Since items in automatically generated figures are automatically arranged, users will rarely need to user this menu.
 These options are also available via the **Align and Arrange** toolbar.
 -	**Options Dialogs** submenu provides a way of opening dialogs for editing of objects.
 If multiple objects of the same type are selected, the dialogs will affect all items that were selected when the dialog was opened.
 Similar dialogs can be accessed via popup menus, double clicking objects, and clicking certain items in the mini toolbar.
 Some journals demand a specific font, minimum font size and minimum line width.
 The **Impose Journal Limits** menu option provides the user an easy was to change those properties via dialog.
 Other options are specific to each category of object (text, image panel, scale bar, shape).
 -	**Applications Scripts** is a specific submenu for generating scripts to create the objects in adobe illustrator.
-The script feature was tested using Adobe Creative Suite 5 on MacOS.
-However it has not been updated for Adobe creative cloud and will not function.
-Identical options is present in the export menu (will be exclusively in the export menu in later versions of QuickFigures).
+The script feature was developed using Adobe Creative Suite 5 on MacOS but later updated and retested with illustrator 25.2.1 on windows.
+Although it is optimal for users who want to continue their work in adobe Illustrator, it is only useful when a working copy of Illustrator is available.
+Adobe Illustrator must be set as the default software for opening .jsx files for these features to work.
+Identical options are present in the export menu (will be exclusively in the export menu in later versions of QuickFigures).
 -	**Figure Format** The version of the figure format submenu in the selected items menu will act on the currently selected items only.
 See section on figure format.
 - The **Toolbars** menu allows the user to open specific toolbars.
 Users may close toolbars that they do not need and open them again using this menu.
 Only the main toolbar is critical for use of QuickFigures, the others are optional.
 Smart Toolbar and mini toolbars.
 When a user selects an item, a set of icons will appear below the selected item.
 These function as a mini toolbar providing quick access to options specific to the selected item.
 If a user selects multiple items, the mini toolbar will only appear under one item but will (in most cases) affect every selected item.
 Furthermore, the user may find it more convenient to use the Smart toolbar (Toolbar) which will show the same icons in a separate window.
 Whenever a user selects a new item, the icons in the smart toolbar will change to reflect what options are available for that object type.